A cat may look at a king

 The origin of this proverb is unknown.
-What is known is that it is found first in print in a famous early collection of English proverbs, The Proverbs And Epigrams Of John Heywood, 1562:
+What is known is that it is found first in print in a famous early collection of English proverbs, A Dialogue conteinyng the nomber in effect of all the Prouerbes in the Englishe tongue, 1562:

 Some hear and see him whom he heareth nor seeth not

 But fields have eyes and woods have ears, ye wot

 And also on my maids he is ever tooting.

 Can ye judge a man, (quoth I), by his looking?

 What, a cat may look on a king, ye know!